First-order (coarse) correlated equilibria in non-concave games: Approximability of First-Order Correlated Equilibria

+For first-order coarse equilibrium, the algorithm to obtain an approximate local or stationary equilibrium was the same; simply let each player run projected gradient ascent, and observe the resulting history of play (or the continuous curve constructed from it).
+This raises the question of whether the complexity of computing a local or stationary equilibrium remains the same for a given set of vector fields $F$.
+The answer turns out to be negative for the family of tangential affine-linear vector fields we considered in Section \ref{sec:approx-local-CE} for mixed-extensions of two player normal-form games.

-We note that when we consider linear (instead of conical) combinations of vector fields $f \in F$ in Example \ref{ex:extension}, we may obtain any arbitrary affine-linear vector field on $[-1,1]$; $\{f^{i\pm}, g^{i\pm} \}$ is a linearly dependent set for each player $i$.
+For intuition, note that when we consider linear (instead of conical) combinations of vector fields $f \in F$ in Example \ref{ex:pennies}, we may obtain any arbitrary affine-linear vector field on $[-1,1]$; for each player $i$, $\{f^{i\pm}, g^{i\pm} \}$ spans the set of degree $1$ polynomials on coordinate $i$.
+That is to say,

+and likewise for the elements of the second coordinate.
 However, in a $2 \times 2$ normal form game, players' utility gradients $\nabla_i u_i$ are also affine-linear.
+We then note that the stationary CE constraints are equality constraints,

+and thus any linear combination of the LHS must equal zero.
+Therefore, by taking a suitable linear combination of the vector fields in consideration, we conclude that any stationary CE with respect to $F$ satisfies

+This can only hold when the support of $\sigma$ contains only first-order NE.
+We have thus proven:

-As a consequence, for a $2\times 2$ normal form game, any stationary CE with respect to $F$ is necessarily the convex hull of its Nash equilibria.
+\begin{proposition} For the mixed-extension of a $2\times 2$ normal-form game, any stationary CE with respect to the set of affine-linear vector fields over its set of strategy profiles is necessarily a convex combination of its Nash equilibria. \end{proposition}

+Proposition \ref{prop:two-by-two-eq-CE} can in fact be generalised to arbitrary two player normal-form games.
+The proof uses a result from \cite{Fujii2023} noted by \cite{zhang2025expected}, which provides an explicit characterisation of the set of tangential affine-linear vector fields over the product of two probability simplices.
+For this reason, we defer it to Appendix \ref{sec:EVI-stuff}.

+\begin{theorem} Let $\Gamma$ be the mixed-extension of a two player normal-form game, and let $\flin$ be the set of tangent affine-linear vector fields over the set of players' mixed strategy profiles, $\Delta(A_1) \times \Delta(A_2)$.
+Then any exact stationary CE of the game with respect to $F$ is a probability distribution over the game's set of Nash equilibria.
+As a consequence, it is $PPAD$-hard to approximate a stationary CE with respect to $F$. \end{theorem}

+We conclude that stationary CE is a much stronger solution concept than local CE in general.
+And whether there exists any feasible to approximate set of vector fields for stationary CE, besides its coarse variant, remains an open problem.